Cost Analysis Guidance and Procedures

 The DD 2794 Instructions outline the requirements for CSDR Planning via the DD 2794.
-The CSDR Plan Standards serve as a common starting point for CSDR Plan development.
-Based on MIL-STD-881E, the plans provide standardized product extensions that are meant to be tailored to the specific program or contract.
-The RDT Instructions (PDF) should be use to complete and submit the Resource Distribution Table (RDT) 60 days prior to RFP release.
-Derived from MIL-STD-881E, plans are created at the Prime Contract and Subcontract levels across all lifecycle phases.
+The CSDR Standard Plans serve as a common starting point for CSDR Plan development.
+Based on MIL-STD-881F, the plans provide standardized product extensions that are meant to be tailored to the specific program or contract.
+The RDT Instructions (PDF) should be used to complete and submit the Resource Distribution Table (RDT) 60 days prior to RFP release.
+Derived from MIL-STD-881F, plans are created at the Prime Contract and Subcontract levels across all lifecycle phases.
 An RDT maps government organizations, prime contracts, subcontracts, and Government Furnished Equipment (GFE) contracts and associated dollar values on a specific program.
 This is the primary mechanism for determining which contracts meet the requirements for CSDR reporting.

 RFP & CDRL Language

 Request for Proposal (RFP) and Cost Data Requirements List (CDRL) CSDR Language